-Tinka owns 170 km2 of contiguous mining concessions around Ayawilca, with excellent geological potential for more discoveries and with good access to water and power.
-The project is located 40 kilometres northwest of the Cerro de Pasco mine (copper-zinc-lead-silver), and 100 km south of the giant Antamina mine (copper-zinc).
-A 220 KV power line transgresses the Ayawilca property.
+Tinka owns 460 km2 of contiguous mining concessions in central Peru with excellent geological potential for more discoveries and with good access to water and power.
+The Ayawilca project is located 40 kilometres northwest of the Cerro de Pasco mine (copper-zinc-lead-silver), and 100 km south of the giant Antamina mine (copper-zinc).
+A 220 KV power line crosses the project.

 Figure 1.
 Map of central Peru highlighting existing mines and infrastructure.

 The Company has identified three separate mineral deposits at the Ayawilca project:

 On October 14, 2021, Tinka announced the results for an updated Preliminary Economic Assessment (“PEA”) prepared for its 100%-owned Ayawilca Zinc Zone project in central Peru.
 The updated PEA is disclosed in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects (“NI 43-101”) and prepared by Mining Plus Peru S.A.C. (“Mining Plus”) as principal consultant, Transmin Metallurgical Consultants (“Transmin”), Envis E.I.R.L (“Envis”), and SLR Consulting (Canada) Ltd (“SLR”).
 The PEA provides the economic assessment for an underground ramp-access mine development with an 8,500 tonnes per day processing plant.

 • After-tax NPV8% of US$433 million using base case metal prices of US$1.20/lb zinc, US$22/oz silver, and US$0.95/lb lead on a 100% equity basis (pre-tax NPV8% of US$720 million);

 • Initial Capex of US$264 million with after-tax IRR of 31.9% (pre-tax IRR of 42.6%);